FelixOnline/v2/content/articles/2011-11-3-religious-tolerance-is-oatso-simple.md

 subtitle: >
   Using the analogy of cereals, you can see why we should all just live and let live
 date: "2011-11-03 21:27:18 +0000"

 # Attributes from Felix Online V1
 id: "1686"
 old_path: /comment/1686/religious-tolerance-is-oatso-simple
 aliases:
  - /comment/1686/religious-tolerance-is-oatso-simple
+imported: true
+comments:
+ - Mr A GeekAs much as I enjoy editing and reading your articles Im going to have to offer a slight objection this week The reason that I was and often am outspoken about religion is because I believe religion to be extremely divisive I believe much of religions teachings to be wholly immoral and responsible for many atrocities that happen in the world every day or much less in our society I believe that only by discrediting religion at every attempt possible will we eventually rid it and the evils that it breeds from our society I think by not speaking out against it we automatically grant it credibility and in a society in which religion is seen as credible I think extremism is much more likely I would be a lot happier if all religions got together and agreed to take all the nonsense and immorality out of their holy books Until that day however I think its important to speak out against itGreat article as always by the wayDude chill For which of ICs religious societies

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true